ZyphrZero/obsidian-ai-note-renamer/README.md

 A: Please check if the Prompt template is reasonable, or enable Debug Mode and press `Ctrl+Shift+I` to open the console and view the content actually returned by the AI.

 ### Terminal Features
-**Q: What should I do if the terminal won't start?**
-A: Please check the following:
-1. Verify that the Shell path is correct (the settings will automatically validate path validity).
-2. Check the developer console (Ctrl+Shift+I) for error messages.
-3. Try using the diagnostic script: `node scripts/diagnose-terminal.js`.

 **Q: How do I change the terminal Shell?**
 A: In Settings > Terminal > Shell Configuration, enter a custom Shell path.
 For example:
 - Windows PowerShell: `C:\Windows\System32\WindowsPowerShell\v1.0\powershell.exe`